rdoteam/cfdocus/docs/DevOps Secret Manager/Reference/ref-app-by-auth.md

 # Authorization by application

-You can access the secrets list report through **Grid Menu > DevOps Secret Manager > Applications > Authorization by application.**
+You can access the secrets list report through **Grid Menu &gt; DevOps Secret Manager &gt; Applications &gt; Authorization by application.**

 On the screen, you'll find the following information.